gctools-outilsgc/aurora-design-system/documentation/pages/forms-button-inputs.md

 Labels for checkboxes are aligned to the right of the box.

-Checkboxes, like other buttons, have four different states:
+Checkboxes have four different states:

 *Regular checkbox component*